Redshift: Distinguishing between cosmological and local effects

-If the universe were contracting instead of expanding, we would see distant galaxies blueshifted by an amount proportional to their distance instead of redshifted.

 Gravitational redshift

 In the theory of general relativity, there is time dilation within a gravitational well.
-This is known as the gravitational redshift or Einstein Shift.
-The theoretical derivation of this effect follows from the Schwarzschild solution of the Einstein equations which yields the following formula for redshift associated with a photon traveling in the gravitational field of an uncharged, nonrotating, spherically symmetric mass:
+Light emitted within the well will appear to have fewer cycles per second when measured outside of the well, due to differences in the two clocks.
+This is known as the gravitational redshift or Einstein shift.
+The theoretical derivation of this effect follows from the Schwarzschild solution of the Einstein equations which yields the following formula for redshift associated with a photon travelling in the gravitational field of an uncharged, nonrotating, spherically symmetric mass: